HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 ### DX core image - Moved directories to temporary storage

 === "Containers"
-    To improve system performance, the wstemp and binaryValues directories are no longer persisted in the `PersistentVolume` of the core profile.
+    To improve system performance, the wstemp and binaryValues directories are no longer stored in the `PersistentVolume` of the core profile.
 They are now created in the temporary storage within `/opt/HCL/caches/wstemp` and `/opt/HCL/caches/binaryValues` respectively.

 ### New sizing guidance for rendering in a small configuration

-Doc in progress
+=== "Containers"
+    Results of DX sizing tests for rendering in a Kubernetes small configuration are now available.
+This guidance presents the key performance indicators (KPIs) and discusses how adjustments to the pod configuration can make improvements in the responsiveness of the system.
+For more information, see the topic [Sizing guidance for rendering in a Kubernetes small configuration](../../guide_me/performance_tuning/kubernetes/rendering_small_config.md).

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository